elkinuk/NewsAPI/README.md

   <li><a href="https://gulpjs.com">Gulp</a> - a toolkit for automating painful or time-consuming tasks in your development workflow, so you can stop messing around and build something.</li>
   <li><a href="https://scrimba.com/g/gintrotoes6">ES6+</a> - JavaScript has grown a lot in the past few years and lot of new features had been added to JavaScript to make it much more powerful and productive programming language</li>
   <li><a href="https://babeljs.io">Babel</a> - a toolchain that is mainly used to convert ECMAScript 2015+ code into a backwards compatible version of JavaScript in current and older browsers or environments. </li>
+  <li><a href="https://nodejs.org/en/">Node</a> - designed to build scalable network applications.
+In the following "hello world" example, many connections can be handled concurrently.
+Upon each connection the callback is fired, but if there is no work to be done, Node will sleep.</li>
+  <li><a href="https://docs.npmjs.com/about-npm/index.html">npm</a> - the world’s largest software registry.
+Open source developers from every continent use npm to share and borrow packages, and many organizations use npm to manage private development as well.</li>
+  <li><a href="https://webpack.js.org">Webpack </a> - a static module bundler for modern JavaScript applications.
+When webpack processes your application, it internally builds a dependency graph which maps every module your project needs and generates one or more bundles.</li>
 </ul>

 <h2 align="center"> How to build the magic </h2>